 • a USB drive with frames and audio for both show and trailer, and poster graphics.
 Read this presentation we made at the 2014 IMERSA Summit Ingestion Indigestion for guidelines on what we want to see on the drive you send.
 We'll keep your drive for insurance, as one of our backups.

 • FRAMES: For FULLDOME OnDemand, we don't need larger than 2048px dome masters.
+But if you have 4K dome masters, we'll take them.
 They'll be rescaled anyway, when we make the prewarped frames and 1920x1080 movies.
 30fps, please.

 • AUDIO: 48k, 16-bit stereo WAVs.